-During the study period, as shown in Table 2, the intervention group had significantly greater median daily total intake of Vit C (181 mg vs. 77.9mg) and flavonoids (382 mg vs. 129 mg) compared with the control group due to supplementation (both p<0.001).
+During the study period, as shown in Table 2, the intervention group had significantly greater median daily total intake of VC (181 mg vs. 77.9mg) and flavonoids (382 mg vs. 129 mg) compared with the control group due to supplementation (both p<0.001).

-Effects of Vit C and hawthorn beverage intervention on BP
+Effects of VC and hawthorn beverage intervention on BP

-Figure 2 showed the mean SBP and DBP changes in the intervention and control groups at three time points.
+Figure 2 shows the changes in the mean SBP and DBP at three time points in the intervention and control groups.
 There was no significant difference between the intervention and control groups in terms of SBP or DBP at baseline (both p>0.05).
-Apart for SBP from baseline to day 17 (p=0.155), there was a significant decrease in SBP and DBP from baseline to day 17 and from day 17 to day 41 (all p<0.05) in the intervention group.
+According to the time point comparisons, in the intervention group, there was a significant decrease in SBP and DBP from baseline to day 17 and from day 17 to day 41 (all p<0.05), except for SBP from baseline to day 17 (p=0.155).
 In the control group, there was a significant increase in SBP from baseline to day 41 (p=0.023), but a significant change was not observed in SBP or DBP at other time points (all p>0.05).
 After examining the effect of the intervention using LMM controlled for covariates, the mean difference between the intervention group and the control group from baseline to day 41 was -7.41 (-11.0 to -3.86) mmHg for SBP and -7.93 (-10.9 to -4.96) mmHg for DBP (Table 3).